I7-Examples/Bronze/docs/source.txt

 A fluid container is a kind of thing.
 A fluid container can be empty or full.
 After printing the name of a full fluid container while listing contents: say " (full)".
 After printing the name of an empty fluid container while listing contents: say " (empty)".

 A ringer is a kind of thing.
-A ringer has a property called the target locale.
+A ringer has an object called the target locale.